21. ON CHRISTIANITY

 The Fraticelli had elected a rival "pope," the secular priest Don Rainaldo.
 Their "emperor" was Guglielmo da Jacopo, a wealthy nobleman of Maiolati possessing large herds.
 The money deposited with these leaders was substantially contributed by female lay supporters, including pious widows.
 The followers expressed an argument that Catholic priests were simoniacal keepers of concubines, unworthy of administering the sacraments.
 The friars of the Fraticelli fled to Greece when the pogrom started.
 In 1425, a Papal army attacked the cluster of four remote villages forming the Fraticelli stronghold.
 Subsequently, in 1428, a renewed offensive razed Maiolati to the ground.
 Many inhabitants died by the sword or were burned by the Inquisition.

-In extension of this scenario, the relentless Capistrano and his assistants burned thirty-six settlements of the Fraticelli, and also burned numerous people whom they accused of heresy.
+In extension of this scenario, the relentless Capistrano and his assistants burned thirty-six settlements of the Fraticelli.
+In their manic campaign, they also burned numerous people whom they accused of heresy.
 Victims were burned at the stake in Florence and Fabriano, with the condoning Pope being in triumphant attendance at the latter place of execution.
-The dangerous Capistrano and James of the Marches were later canonised as saints.
+The dangerous Capistrano and James of the Marches were later canonised as saints in the farce of religious oppression.

 Despite savage repression from the Franciscan Inquisition, the Fraticelli continued to exist, their strength much diminished.
 They were now a lay movement, whose women were tenacious in their loyalty, a trend assisting continuation.
 Another survival factor was their persisting activity in Greece, where their priests were ordained.
 In 1466, sixteen Fraticelli were captured at Assisi.
 The victims were chained and sent to Rome for trial.
 A Papal Inquisitor gained "evidence" by means of torture.
 The Papal Court now discovered that the Fraticelli had convents near Athens.
 The movement had been revived in the Marches by a preacher from Greece, namely Fra Bernardo da Bergamo.
 Some Fraticelli were imprisoned, and others banished.
 A number of the dissidents were forced to wear a penitential robe (D. L. Douie and J. Harding, Some Treatises Against the Fraticelli in the Vatican Library, 1978; Ronald Lightbown, Carlo Crivelli, Yale University Press, 2004, pp. 59-62).